khazanovanastasia/The-Last-Observer/Documentation/Architecture.md

 ## Context

-The surveillance system is the primary gameplay interface of The Last Observer.
+The surveillance system is the primary gameplay interface of The Last Observer
-The player interacts with camera feeds, floor plans, and control systems while making decisions based on incomplete information.
+The player interacts with camera feeds, floor plans, and control systems while making decisions based on incomplete information
-The architecture separates input, gameplay state, and presentation to allow independent development of gameplay systems and UI.
+The architecture separates input, gameplay state, and presentation to allow independent development of gameplay systems and UI

 ---